UBC-DSCI/dsci-200/README.md

 # DSCI 200

-This repository generates the course website.
+Student-facing reository that generates the course website.